facelessuser/SublimeRandomCrap/docs/plugins/highlightword.md

-# HighlightWord (STABLE)
+# HighlightWord (STABLE) {: .doctitle}
+Highlight selected instances of words.
+{: .doctitle-info}

+---

+# Overview
-Originally a mod of ajpalkovic's plugin https://github.com/ajpalkovic, though it doesn't appear to be available anymore.
+Originally a mod of [ajpalkovic's plugin](https://github.com/ajpalkovic), though it doesn't appear to be available anymore.

 # Configuring